jisc-services/Public-Documentation/PublicationsRouter/sword-in/README.md

     GET /

-This will require you to provide your PubRouter credentials: email and password via HTTP Basic Authentication.
+This will require you to provide your PubRouter credentials (email and password) via HTTP Basic Authentication.

 For example, using curl, you might do the following: